teachingaway/teachingaway.github.io/pages/trademark-services.md

 ## Domain Name Disputes

 We have extensive experience litigating domain name arbitration matters.
-These arbitrations, called "UDRP" disputes, are often a cost-effective method of removing domain name squatters from your rightful internet domain.
+These arbitrations, called "UDRP" disputes, are a cost-effective tool for evicting domain name squatters.

 - - -